 Seriously, talking it out will save you so much pain…

-Every time you stop on holiday for a shot, spend time on the edit towards finishing that shot, or even the research and study around those add up to time that your partner may expect to spend with you… Not the camera.
+Every time you stop on holiday for a shot, spend time on the edit towards finishing that shot, or even the research and study around those add up to time that your partner may expect to spend with you… Not your love of the camera.

-Holidays tend to be a major test of this principle, basically the photographer (casual or otherwise) will want some shooting time in the exciting spot you’re taking rest at… And the non-photographer may not be too impressed with that prioritizing of the downtime that’s supposed to be at least partly for each other as a couple.
+Holidays in particular tend to be a major test of this principle, basically the photographer (casual or otherwise) will want some shooting time in that exciting spot you’re taking rest at… And the non-photographer may not be too impressed with that prioritising of the downtime that’s supposed to be at least partly for each other as a couple.

 Make sure you don’t get lost in the lens and DO spend time with your partner… or at least find the balance.

-Treat Time like Money (and worth triple the value if it’s precious holidays), and give back what you take wherever possible.
-It’s also well worth planning and defining photo time beyond casual shots on the go, and next to that maybe do what me and the wife do: If the light and/or subject is especially worth chasing for a fat batch of photos, you talk to your partner (hello again communication!) and arrange to make up the time with them another time.
+Treat time like money (worth triple the value if it’s precious holidays) and give back what you take wherever possible.
+It’s also well worth planning and defining photo time beyond casual shots on the go, next to that maybe do what me and the wife do: If the light and/or subject is especially worth chasing for a fat batch of photos, you talk to your partner (hello again communication!) and arrange to make up the time with them later.

-At worst, split off and meet up later, because while you should take an interest it their interests… They can probably enjoy checking that passion out on their own if you simply work it out as adults.
+At worst, split off and meet up later.
+Because while you should take an interest it their interest as much as they tolerate yours… They can probably enjoy checking that passion out on their own if you simply work it out as adults.

 Hey photo-freak: That gear ain’t cheap and that lens that’s on sale for “only” 800 bucks… That’s still 800 bucks!